jdefrance7/SeniorDesignProject/README.md

 3. Type `git clone` into the terminal and then copy the link provided by clicking on the green `Clone or Download` button on the project homepage.

 4. Press `Enter` and wait for the download to complete.

+### Implementation

+Please read through the sub-folders of this project to understand the intended implementation of its various components.

 ## Acknowledgements